valyakin/new-obyteorg/docroot/user/pages/03.platform/02.smart-contracts/_article/article.md

         <div class="cat">Developers</div>
         <div class="title">Using Smart Contracts in your apps</div>
         <p>
-            Developers, see the <a href="https://developer.obyte.org/contracts/smart-contracts">documentation about creating and offering smart contracts to your users</a>.
+            Developers, see the <a href="https://developer.obyte.org/contracts/smart-contracts" target="_blank" rel="noopener">documentation about creating and offering smart contracts to your users</a>.
         </p>
     </div>
 </div>